anhqle/corruption/README.md

 and Benchmarks strategy as a technical approach to solving a political problem.
 The last section concludes and emphasizes that this strategy is not yet another new tool to directly “cure” corruption.
-Rather, it is a change in mindset, geared towards cultivating an enabling environment for the people to fight against corruption themselves
+Rather, it is a change in mindset, geared towards cultivating an enabling environment for the people to fight against corruption themselves.